24 Shares

 Early Childhood Education

 First of all, you don’t need to misunderstand this point.
 Here, we are not talking about early schooling because usually in Finland, kids join schools at the age of 7.
 However, it is about early childhood education that could be given to kids by parents and also the nursery kindergartens.
-Early education in Finnish culture helps the kids to become a unique person in society as compared to be the same person with similar kinds of skills.
+Early education in Finnish culture helps the kids to become unique people in society as compared to being the same person with similar kinds of skills.

-Moreover, parents who either send their kids to kindergarten or not, try to develop a habit of reading in kids from childhood.
-In this regard, Finnish Social Security Organization who works for welfare in Finland also provides three books to newborn parents under the ‘maternity package’.
-One book is given to the mother, one for father and one book is gifted to the baby which he/she could read in upcoming years.
-Yes, you can also take it as a good step about the development of early childhood reading habits.
+Moreover, parents who either send their kids to kindergarten or not, try to develop a habit of reading in their kids from childhood.
+In this regard, the Finnish Social Security Organization, which works for welfare in Finland, also provides three books to newborn parents under the ‘maternity package’.
+One book is given to the mother, one for the father, and one book is gifted to the baby which he/she could read in upcoming years.
+Yes, you can also take it as a good step toward the development of early childhood reading habits.

 Late Schooling

 As compared to other countries schooling starts at the age of 7 in Finland.
-According to many educationists, early school pressurizes students about studies a lot and could be harmful to mental health.
-That’s why Finland’s educational system prefers to start schooling from the age of 7.
+According to many educationists, early school pressures students a lot about studies and could be harmful to mental health.
+That’s why Finland educational system prefers to start schooling from the age of 7.
 However, as we have explained in the above heading that parents also take care of early education, and usually preschools and kindergartens offer meaningful playing activities to develop essential study concepts in kids below 7.

 Transformed Role of Teachers